 Virtual Summit 2023

-Focusing on mining and battery manufacturing, the second day of the Virtual Summit will explore human rights and labour rights violations in battery supply chains.
-The round table discussion will include an overview of Electronics Watch monitoring in mines and our Low Emission Vehicle Programme (LEVP), as well as insights into conditions in mines across DRC and sub–Saharan Africa, and battery manufacturing facilities in Hungary.
-We will also hear from public buyers, who will discuss their activities to establish human rights due diligence in their battery supply chains.
+Focusing on mining and battery manufacturing, the second day of the Virtual Summit explored human rights and labour rights violations in battery supply chains.
+Discussion included an overview of Electronics Watch monitoring in mines and our Low Emission Vehicle Programme (LEVP), as well as insights into conditions in mines across DRC and sub–Saharan Africa, and battery manufacturing facilities in Hungary.
+We also heard from public buyers, who shared their activities to establish human rights due diligence in their battery supply chains.

-In this closed-doors session, Electronics Watch monitoring partners and affiliates will discuss systemic issues facing workers in global electronics supply chains.
-Monitors will share on-the-ground insights related to freedom of association and the right to collective bargaining, forced labour, and challenges to achieving a living wage across the supply chain.
-Affiliates will share their efforts to address these issues, including how they use evidence from worker-driven monitoring to inform their supplier dialogue.
+In a closed-doors session, Electronics Watch monitoring partners and affiliates discussed systemic issues facing workers in global electronics supply chains.
+Monitors shared on-the-ground insights related to freedom of association and the right to collective bargaining, forced labour, and challenges to achieving a living wage across the supply chain.
+Affiliates discussed their efforts to address these issues, including how they use evidence from worker-driven monitoring to inform their supplier dialogue.
 The session creates a space for sharing, exchange, learning and discussion for both affiliates and monitoring partners.